 There are two main options when it comes to gambling or sports-related contests.
 The first is daily fantasy sports applications, which are available to download and use in the state.
 While they are unregulated, these apps are the closest residents of Texas will get to “having action” on a specific player or game.
 Some available operators include Prize Picks and Underdog Fantasy.

-Outside of DFS apps, the only gambling-related activity residents can participate in is betting on horse racing.
+Outside of DFS apps, the only gambling-related activity residents can participate in is betting on horse racing, but only in-person, as online wagering is illegal.
 There are a few racetracks throughout the state, some of which offer a simulcast, allowing residents to bet on horse racing year-round.

 There are a little over 29 million people who live in Texas, and none of them have the option to download a licensed sports betting app.
 Despite being one of the biggest states in the country in terms of population, the Lone Star State has been unable to pass a sports betting bill.